Home office renovation

 Whether you earn a living by working from home or you just want to take full advantage of what rapidly-developing technology has to offer, a home office is a must.

 Don’t have a spare bedroom, loft, or basement to convert into a dedicated office space?
 Corners of rooms often present an opportunity to locate an office.
-With a little rearranging, you may be able to put an office in your bedroom, along with a room divider to separate the space, so you still have a relaxing place to sleep in.
+With a little rearranging and some help from a residential renovation contractor, you may be able to put an office in your bedroom and still have a relaxing place to sleep in.

 Take a look at your larger rooms to see whether you have a wall with space for a desk, chair, filing cabinets, and bookshelves.
 An under-stairs space could also fit the bill for a home office renovation.